VisualComputing/nub/README.md

 }
 ```

 see the [Luxo](https://github.com/VisualComputing/nub/tree/master/examples/basics/Luxo) example, among several others.
-Render the scene node hierarchy from the `eye` point-of-view, onto an arbitrary `PGraphics` with:
+Render the scene node hierarchy from its `eye` point-of-view, onto an arbitrary `PGraphics` with:

 ```processing
 PGraphics pg;